-The introduction of Rationing in India dates back to the 1940s against the backdrop of the Bengal famine.
-The rationing system was revived in the wake of an acute food shortage during the 1960s, prior to the Green Revolution.
-In the wake of the high incidence of poverty levels, as reported by the NSSO in the mid-1970s, three important food intervention programmes were introduced: Public Distribution System (PDS) for food grains (in existence earlier but strengthened thereafter); Integrated Child Development Services (ICDS) (introduced in 1975 on an experimental basis) and Food-for-Work (FFW) (introduced in 1977-78).
 Over the years, several new programmes have been launched and some have been restructured with the growing experience of administering the programmes.
 At present, there are several Poverty Alleviation Programmes (PAPs), mostly in rural areas, which have an explicit food component also.
 While some of the programmes such as PDS, mid-day meals etc. are exclusively food security programmes, most of the PAPs also enhance food security.
 Employment programmes greatly contribute to food security by increasing the income of the poor.
 The National Food Security Act, 2013 provides for food and nutritional security life at affordable prices and enables people to live a life with dignity.
 Under this act, 75 per cent of the rural population and 50 per cent of the urban population have been categorised as eligible households for food security.

-- (a) Name the three programmes introduced by the Government of India after submission of report by NSSO in the mid-1970s. - (b) In which year Food-for-Work (FFW) was introduced in India? - (c) Write a brief note on National Food Security Act, 2013. - Ans: (a) The three programmes introduced by the Government of India were: - (b) The Food-for-Work (FFW) was introduced in India in the year 1977-78. - (c) Food Security means the availability of sufficient food grains to meet the demands of the adequate quantity of food at affordable prices.
+- 35.1 Name the three programmes introduced by the Government of India after submission of report by NSSO in the mid-1970s. - Ans.
+The three programmes introduced by the Government of India were: - (i) the Public Distribution System (PDS) - (ii) the Integrated Child Development Services (ICDS) - (iii) Food for Work (FFW). - 35.2 In which year Food-for-Work (FFW) was introduced in India? - Ans.
+The Food-for-Work (FFW) was introduced in India in the year 1977-78. - 35.3 Write a brief note on National Food Security Act, 2013. - Ans.
+Food Security means the availability of sufficient food grains to meet the demands of the adequate quantity of food at affordable prices.
 The primary aim of National Food Security Act, 2013 is to provide for food and nutritional security life at affordable prices and enables people to live a life with dignity.
 According to the provisions of this act, 75 per cent of the rural population and 50 per cent of the urban population have been categorised as eligible households for food security.